lamhq/tech-notes/pages/devops/aws/security/identity-management/iam.md

 ![](https://digitalcloud.training/wp-content/uploads/2022/01/IAM-3.jpg)

-## IAM Group
+## Group

-An IAM group is a collection of users.
+An IAM group is a collection of users for easier management.

 All users in the group inherit the permissions assigned to the group.